California summer nights are tailor-made for outdoor concerts. As long days turn into night, Mother Nature turns down the thermostat and balmy breezes

 Vina Robles Amphitheatre, Paso Robles

-Central California's premiere venue catches many of the same acts that appear at the bigger places in the state, in a venue that's one of the most intimate of any on this list.
+Central California's premier concert destination catches many of the same acts that appear at the better-known places in the state, in a venue that's the newest of any on this list.